Speaking of polls…

 But I wanted to ask all of you, are there any questions or topics you’d love to have that I could ask?

-8 responses to “Speaking of polls…
+8 thoughts on “Speaking of polls…

 1. Might also want to include things like additional special needs.
 It took my daughter over a year to start wearing her glasses consistently (even though she has a very high prescription) but that is in part because she has down syndrome and autism so it took a while for her to understand why we wanted this thing on her face! 🙂